 The IECC contains two separate sets of provisions-one for commercial buildings and one for residential buildings.
 Each set of provisions is applied separately to buildings within their scope.
-The IECC-Commercial Provisions apply to all buildings except for residential buildings three stories or less in height.
-The IECC-Residential Provisions apply to detached one- and two-family dwellings and multiple single-family dwellings as well as Group R-2, R-3 and R-4 buildings three stories or less in height.
+The IECC-Commercial Provisions apply to all buildings that are not included in the definition of "Residential building" and are not exempted by N.C.G.S.
+143-138(b4), (b15), (b18) and (b19).
+The IECC-Residential Provisions apply to Group R-2, R-3 and R-4 buildings three stories or less in height above grade plane that are not exempted by N.C.G.S.
+143-138(b4), (b15), (b18) and (b19).
 These scopes are based on the definitions of "Commercial building" and "Residential building," respectively, in Chapter 2 of each set of provisions.
 Note that the IECC-Commercial Provisions therefore contain provisions for residential buildings four stories or greater in height.